Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 Operation 10: gene_names_ensembl_havana

 This operation creates a new dataset containing only data of type ‘gene’ that derives from sources ‘havana’, ‘ensembl’ and ‘ensembl_havana’, and then filters the attributes column (column 9) for the names of each gene, storing them in a list.

 ## DATA
 Dataset can be downloaded from the following link ***https://bit.ly/3X3yHXp*** or from the file list in the repository.
-In order for website to run smoothly the dataset should be located in the same folder as all the other files and named ```Homo_sapiens.gff3```.
+In order for website to run smoothly the dataset should be located in the same folder as all the other files (ADVANCED PROGRAMMING EXAM) and named ```Homo_sapiens.gff3```.

 ## LIBRARIES
 Several different libraries are used in the programm:
 ```python